Morphee Production Deployment with Coolify

 - Clone repo

-- Build Docker image (using
+- Build Rust server image (using

 - Coolify will: